Online Psychology Degree

 Admittedly, associate degrees do not open that many career doors, and that is especially true in the psychology field.
 The issue is that most certified, licensed, and practicing psychologists have obtained at least a master’s degree in the subject and so even psychology bachelor’s degree holders are left holding the short-end of the stick.
 In fact, the most common next step for students who obtain an online associate degree in psychology is to then work towards a bachelor’s degree or graduate degree in the subject.
 This option is particularly appealing because the coursework and credits often transfer easily and thus students are already halfway towards a bachelor’s degree.

 That said, associate degrees are valuable.
-According to a College Board report, Education Pays, the unemployment rate in 2012 for associate degree holders was four percent lower than the unemployment rate for high school graduates.
+According to a Bureau of Labor Statistics (BLS) report, unemployment amongst associate’s degree holders in 2021 was 1.6% lower than unemployment amongst high school graduates.
 This data isn't psychology-specific, but it does show that associate degrees make a difference with employers.
 The common psychology-related positions for graduates from an online associate degree in psychology program include: mental health orderly; addiction rehabilitation assistant/counselor; child care provider; health care benefits coordinator/specialist.
 These aren't all of the jobs open to online associate degree in psychology holders, so be sure to check local listings and inquire with local healthcare providers and companies.

 Online Bachelor’s Degree in Psychology